Healthy Berry Streusel Bars.

 - 1 large egg, beaten

-Bake for 25-30 minutes.
+- Bake for 25-30 minutes.
 The topping will be lightly browned.
 Allow to cool completely before cutting into squares.
 Makes 9-12 squares, depending how large you cut them.
 Squares stay fresh covered tightly at room temperature or in the refrigerator for up to 5 days.
-Bars freeze well, up to 2 months.

-*For the berries, I used a mix of chopped dark sweet cherries & strawberries, whole raspberries and blueberries.
-Use whatever is easiest.
-You may use fresh or frozen.
+- For the berries, I used a mix of chopped dark sweet cherries & strawberries, whole raspberries and blueberries.
+Use whatever is easiest!
+You can use fresh or frozen.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

-And these tasty 130 calorie Skinny Banana Blueberry Muffins.
+Try these tasty 130 calorie Skinny Banana Blueberry Muffins next!